Vishesh30/MeetFeed/README.md

 An Application to Capture Meeting Feed

 # Steps to Run
-1. Make sure MongoDB is installed locally and running:- mongodb://localhost:27017/meanApp
+1. Make sure MongoDB is installed locally and running:- mongodb://localhost:27017/meanApp. ( meanApp is name of the DB )
 2. Clone the repo
 3. npm install
 4. npm start